neighbor-ryan/neighbor-ryan.github.io/ebikes.md

 When getting started, you're mostly riding in areas you're less familiar with.
 Having the map handy helps to not feel lost or get lost, as well as to e.g. find detours if a road doesn't feel safe.

 I've exclusively used Quad Lock handlebar phone mounts ([the Wirecutter's choice][wirecutter-quadlock]) and associated phone cases.
 They are good products, though a bit pricier than I'd expect (e.g. $60 for ["out front" mount][quadlock-out-front-mount], $10 for [a black plastic "lever"][quadlock-lever] to replace the blue one that it comes with, $30 for [a compatible phone case][quadlock-pixel-5-case]).
 I still struggle to find the right angle to rotate the phone into the mount; I expect I'll get better at it over time.
 One-hand releasing is easy and convenient.

+### Misc.
+Accessories <a id="misc-accessories"></a>
+- Bells: [this $6 Amazon bell][amzn-bell] has worked well for me 3x.
+I also got [a Spurcycle][spurcycle-bell] ($49) after hearing that it is the best, but I think I prefer the Amazon one 🤷🏼‍♂️.
+- Mirrors: [this handlebar-mounted rear-view mirror][handlebar-mirror] has served me well.
+I couldn't get [this one][handlebar-mirror-2] tight enough using its rubber spacers.
+- Lights: TODO
+- Kickstands: TODO
+- Bar-ends: TODO

 ### Gloves <a id="gloves"></a>